PelleLille/hsl-docs/structures.rst

 class
 -----

 The `class` statement can be used to declare new types of classes.
 The `class-name` must be a valid function name.
 In order to create a new instance of a class (object) call the class by name using the function calling convention.
 Class instances (objects) are not copy on write and all copies reference the same object.
-The visibility of class members are public.
+The default visibility of class members are public.

 ::

 	class class-name
 	{
 		constructor() {}

+		$variable = "";
 		function function-name() {}

+		private $variable = "";
+		private function-name() {};

 		static function function-name() {}
 		static $variable = initial-value;
 	}